PHOTO CREDIT: iSTOCK

 - A criminal record check with vulnerable sector must be obtained from the police agency in each jurisdiction in which you have resided in the previous two years and from your country of origin.
 Criminal record checks must have been issued within the previous month.

-Two years from the date that you submitted your application to CRNPEI.
+Two years from the date that you submitted your application to CRNMPEI.
 Extensions may be granted by the Registrar in exceptional circumstances.

 All application documents must be provided in English.
 Translations from a certified translator are also accepted.
 You are responsible for the cost of all translations.

-There are several things you can do to prepare for registration with CRNPEI prior to moving to Canada.
+There are several things you can do to prepare for registration with CRNMPEI prior to moving to Canada.

 - Visit the Government of Prince Edward Island’s website for more information about immigration.